Skip to content

 500+ acres of history and natural beauty

-KINGSTON and the TOWN OF ULSTER, Ulster County (500+ acres) — Scenic Hudson acquired this magnificent landscape in 2019, and the Palisades Interstate Park Commission (PIPC), New York State Parks (State Parks), and Scenic Hudson collaborated over several years to establish the first State Park in the City of Kingston and Town of Ulster.
-Scenic Hudson continues to manage Sojourner Truth State Park, which is owned by PIPC and is a part of the New York State Parks Palisades Region.
-Learn more about the park and future events on our community page at: sojournertruthstatepark.info.
+KINGSTON and the TOWN OF ULSTER, Ulster County (500+ acres) — Scenic Hudson acquired this magnificent landscape in 2019, and collaborated with the Palisades Interstate Park Commission (PIPC) and New York State Parks (State Parks) over several years to establish the first State Park in the City of Kingston and Town of Ulster.
+Scenic Hudson continues to manage Sojourner Truth State Park, now owned by PIPC and a part of the New York State Parks Palisades Region.
+Learn more about this exciting and evolving park, including future events at: sojournertruthstatepark.info.

-Its industrial history and extraordinarily exposed geologic bedrock provide an ideal opportunity to explore the important role the Hudson Valley played in New York State’s development.
-Its remarkable diversity of natural features makes this an ideal place for everyone to connect with wildlife and the inspiring power of the Hudson River:
+The site’s industrial history — over the years it was home to brick making, ice harvesting, quarrying, and cement production — provides an opportunity to explore the important role the Hudson Valley played in New York State’s development.
+Its remarkable diversity of natural features — including 150-foot limestone cliffs — makes this a unique place to discover wildlife and connect with the inspiring power of the Hudson River:

-• over one mile of Hudson River shoreline
+• More than one mile of Hudson River shoreline

-• over 17 unique habitats (including woods, wetlands, and a dramatic cliff and ridgeline)
+• More than 17 unique habitats (including woods, wetlands, and a dramatic cliff and ridgeline)

 The park hosts a key segment of the Kingston Greenline called the Hudson River Brickyard Trail, connecting Kingston Point Beach with East Kingston.
 It’s also one of the few places where the 750-mile Empire State Trail connects directly with the Hudson River.
 It offers opportunities for a range of outdoor experiences — from intimate hikes and family gatherings to larger community events.

-Please note only a portion of this park is currently open and accessible to the public as future construction is underway (see park map for open trails).
-Please stay on marked trails.
+Please note only a portion of this park is currently open and accessible to the public as future plans are underway.
+Please stay on marked trails (see park map).
 Please review general rules before your visit.

 The park is open dawn to dusk.